perracodex/kopapi/.wiki/01-plugin/03-security.md

 ## Adding Security Schemes

-Top-level global security schemes can be defined in the plugin main configuration.
+Top-level security schemes can be defined in the plugin main configuration.

 - These schemes are applied to all endpoints by default.
 - These can be overridden per endpoint if needed.
-- Scheme names must be unique across the global and endpoint security schemes.
+- Scheme names must be unique across the top-level and endpoint security schemes.

 ---